 Buffy rose and calmly walked to the windows to check what was happening.
 The Council’s offices were on the 20th floor and gave her a good view of the people and the buildings opposite.
-There lights on in all the buildings across the street, the traffic lights on the corner were still fighting against the tide of yellow cabs.
-There was the noise of a distant fire engine and the inevitable sound of cars hooting, and when she peered closely, she could make out people walking to and from buildings below with no sense of panic.
-She could even see the reflections of the lights from floors below and above theirs in the glass of the building opposite.
+There were lights on in all the buildings across the street and the traffic lights on the corner were still fighting against the tide of yellow cabs.
+She could hear the noise of a distant fire engine and the inevitable sound of cars hooting, and when she peered closely, she could make out people walking to and from buildings below with no sense of panic.
+There were even the reflections of lights from floors below and above theirs in the glass of the building opposite.
 It was clear that the blackout was confined to their floor only and she sighed that the fickle protection system had struck again.

 Without electricity, her office took on a gloomy appearance.
 The bookcases looked more menacing and the lines between light and dark were drawn more sharply.
 Giles remained seated at her desk and drifted even further into the shadows.
 She heard him breathing hard and sought to reassure him.

 “It’s OK.
 It’s probably just the security grid going to lockdown.
-It trips sometimes, Old Council wiring.
+It trips sometimes because of Old Council wiring.
 We lose the power, the lights and access to the elevator but it’s nothing to worry about.
 George usually fixes it in about a minute.”

 But Giles was panicky and paranoid guy.
 He checked his pockets and then dragged open her desk drawers until he found a small flashlight which he promptly spilled through shaking fingers.
 Buffy dropped to her knees to help him find it.
 He clearly needed a distraction until George got lights back on.

 “Tell me about Jerusalem.
 Why did you go there?” she asked as they both swept their hands methodically over the carpet by the desk.